Surgical Question Prompt List Intervention

 They then adapted existing question lists to better meet the needs of patients considering high-risk surgery.
 The questions on the Surgical Question Prompt List are designed to empower patients to ask about — and deliberate on — the broader outcomes of surgery.
 Because the questions come from patients themselves, they can empower patients and family members to access the information they need in a way they will understand.

 Future research will evaluate whether the question list helps older patients make decisions aligned with their values and goals, enables them to anticipate and make sense of the outcomes of surgery, and reduces conflict between patients and surgeons if complications occur after surgery.
-The research team has received funding from the Patient-Centered Outcomes Research Institute to test the Surgical Question Prompt List intervention in a randomized controlled trial.
+The research team has received funding from the Patient-Centered Outcomes Research Institute to test the Surgical Question Prompt List intervention in a randomized controlled trial

 Funding for the Surgical Question Prompt List intervention